 '''

-1 # show each GET/POST/CONNECT request
+1 # log each request destination (and the crunch reason if Privoxy intercepted the request)

 2 # show each connection status

+debug

 4 # show I/O status

 debug

-debug

 8 # show header parsing

 debug

 16 # log all data written to the network into the logfile

 debug

 32 # debug force feature

 debug

 64 # debug regular expression filters

 128 # debug redirects

 debug

 256 # debug GIF de-animation

 debua

+debug

 512 # Common Log Format

-debug

 1024 # debug kill pop-ups

 debua

 2048 # CGI user interface

 debug

 debug

 4096 # Startup banner and warnings.

 8192 # Non-fatal errors

 debug

 '''

-To select multiple debug levels, you can either add them or use multiple ${\tt debug}$ lines.
+To select multiple debug levels, you can either add them or use multiple debug lines.

 A debug level of 1 is informative because it will show you each request as it happens.
-1, 4096 and 8192 are highly recommended so that you will notice when things go wrong.
+1, 4096 and 8192 are recommended so that you will notice when things go wrong.
 The other levels are probably only of interest if you are hunting down a specific problem.
 They can produce a hell of an output (especially 16).